wq/wq/docs/@wq/app.md

 The `autoStart` option tells `app.init()` to immediately trigger `app.start()` on startup.
 The default is true, but you can set to false if you need to register additional custom routes before initializing React and Redux.

 The boolean `backgroundSync` flag controls the default behavior for @wq/outbox form submissions.
 When `true` (the default), form submissions are synced in the background while the user is navigated to the next screen.
 When `false`, forms remain on screen until the server responds.  `backgroundSync` can also be enabled or disabled on a per-form basis by setting the `backgroundSync` prop.
-For example, the [Login view] sets `backgroundSync` to false since it makes more sense to wait for a successful login before continuing.
+For example, the [Login view][Login] sets `backgroundSync` to false since it makes more sense to wait for a successful login before continuing.

 The `loadMissingAsHtml` and  `loadMissingAsJson` options tell @wq/app what to do if the user navigates to a model instance that is not stored locally.
 There are three possible outcomes in this case:
   * If the associated model page is configured with `partial: false`, @wq/app will assume the entire model collection is stored locally, assume the page does not exist, and call the `router.notFound()` 404 page.